 Multi-million dollar confidential settlement

-Our clients suffered one of the worst loses imaginable – the death of their precious 11 year old daughter.
-Confidentiality agreements prevent us from providing the details of this record setting settlement.
+Our clients suffered one of the worst losses imaginable – the death of their precious 11-year-old daughter.
+Confidentiality agreements prevent us from providing the details of this record-setting settlement.
 Nevertheless, we can say that after over 2 years of hard fought litigation — the file occupied dozens and dozens of boxes — and depositions of expert witnesses all across the country, the defendants agreed to our demands on the eve of trial.
 Lesser, Lesser, Landy & Smith has both the legal ability and the financial wherewithal to go toe-to-toe with the largest product manufacturers and insurance companies in the world.
 It is gratifying that our efforts helped bring closure to the parents of an innocent child whom we will never, ever forget.

 Confidential Settlement – Pedestrian Death

 On the date of the crash, Ms. M was walking to church as she had daily for the past ten years.
 When she was not in services, she was volunteering at the church.
 She was the lifeblood of her church, as well as her family.
 As she walked safely along the sidewalk, she passed a large, construction vehicle that had parked halfway on the sidewalk and halfway on the street.
 As she passed the truck, the truck driver began to drive forward, running her over and literally crushing her body.
 She died hours later with her children by her bedside.
 Her lineage left behind included her eight children.
 After the family retained Lesser, Lesser, Landy & Smith, we immediately secured all of the evidence and performed a reconstruction of the accident, thereby nullifying the corporation’s attempt to place blame on Ms. M. Shortly thereafter, we were able to obtain a large, confidential settlement which provided this family with a sense of justice, as well as a sense of closure.